 In Decode Detroit’s Drive-In Adventure, The Doc is testing a teleportation device behind the building and he needs your help to fix the problems from the safety of your car using two mobile phones.

 The Drive-In Adventure uses a combination of projections on the back of the building, your car’s radio, and two mobile devices.
 We had 5 puzzles to solve and up to 90 minutes to complete the adventure.
 We completed the adventure in about 50 minutes.

 Decode Detroit currently has 2 locations, one in Ann Arbor and one in Ypsilanti.
 During the pandemic they moved from their original location on Packard Rd east of Carpenter to their new location at 3170 Packard Rd, just east of Platt Rd.
 We had a little trouble locating Decode Detroit.
 It is just west of Packard Health.
 From the front of the building, construction is visible in their windows and there is an alley to the west of Decode with a small sign for their drive-in adventure.
 Head down the alley between buildings and you’ll see lights guiding you into their drive-in adventure.

 Their original Ann Arbor location featured the 3 part Minerva Project – part 1 and 3 in their facility and Part 2 in Downtown Ann Arbor.
 We had previously completed all 3 parts of the Minerva Project.
-They will be creating new adventures at the new location when the interior opens.
-This fall, they offered a 30 minute outdoor game – Around the World at the Ann Arbor location.
-We were hoping to book this in early November for my birthday, but it was closed by then.
-I am hopeful that it will return in the spring.

 Our Thoughts on Decode Detroit’s Drive-In Adventure